 - Motor carrier’s safety rating can be down-graded for a pattern of violations.

 - Federal criminal penalties can be brought against truck driver employers who knowingly and willfully allow or require hours-of-service violations.

-Truck driver fatigue and DOT hours of service rules and regulations
+Truck driver fatigue and the Michigan DOT hours of service rules and regulations

 Truck driver fatigue contributes to countless serious truck accidents each year.